labplus-cn/mpython-docs/docs/en/library/mPython/mpython.rst

 .. method:: oled.invert(n)

 Flip the pixels.
 When n=1, the unfilled pixels are lit-up, and the filled pixels are off.
 Otherwise When n=0.
-The default start is to fill the pixels and light up。
+The default start is to fill the pixels and light up.

 .. method:: oled.DispChar(s, x, y,mode=TextMode.normal)

 OLED panel text display.
 Apply  `Google Noto Sans CJK <http://www.google.cn/get/noto/help/cjk/>`_ open-source sans serif font.
-Font height 16 pixels, supports English, Simplified Chinese, Traditional Chinese, Japanese and Korean languages。
+Font height 16 pixels, supports English, Simplified Chinese, Traditional Chinese, Japanese and Korean languages.
 When the display string exceeds the width of the display, it will wrap automatically.

 Returns the binary (the total pixel width of the character, the x, y coordinates of the subsequent display).